dannyvankooten/www.dannyvankooten.com/content/blog/2022-12-rewriting-interpreter-rust.md

 <small>

-I've prepared a [GitHub branch containing the various optimizations described in this post](https://github.com/dannyvankooten/nederlang/commits/tree-walker), so you can easily look at the actual code.
-Note that the order of things might differ slightly from this post.
+I've prepared a [GitHub branch containing the various optimizations described here](https://github.com/dannyvankooten/nederlang/commits/tree-walker), so you can look at all of the actual code.
+Note that the order of optimizations might differ slightly from the order in this post.

 </small>